tanganke/Mode-Connectivity/README.md

-# Linear-Mode-Connectivity
+# Mode-Connectivity and Model-Merging

-This repo is a collection of AWESOME things about recent researches about Linear Mode Connectivity.
-Feel free to fork.
+This repo is a collection of AWESOME things about recent researches about Mode Connectivity, mainly about the linear connectivity.
+For the detailed methods side, we include papers which try to rebasin the different learned models.
+Obviously, model merging is a downstream taks which may benefit from the advances of the model connectivity research.
+Waited to be researched...

+Please feel free to fork.

 ![](https://img.shields.io/badge/Resources-@CLeaR_Unimelb-red.svg) ![](https://img.shields.io/badge/License-@MIT-green.svg)